Should you pay off your mortgage early?

 In order to speed up my mortgage payoff, I started automatic biweekly payments through my loan provider.
 I paid half of the monthly mortgage payment every 2 weeks.
 That’s basically the same as 13 monthly payments a year.
 My bank got the ball rolling on this for free, but some loan providers charge a fee.
 Give yours a call to talk over your options.
-(If you are being charged a fee, you can easily set up your own accelerated mortgage plan at no cost.)

 Step 5: I REDUCED EXPENSES AND INCREASED EARNINGS

 I reviewed my budget from top to bottom to find ways to reduce expenses and increase my earnings.
 This is how I learned to sweat the small stuff because all of those credit and debit card purchases really add up!

 Here are a few ways I saved: